 - Was your reason for leaving a satisfactory and rational one?

-Unless you have never worked in your life, this is a question that will come up time and again in job interviews.
-When the costs of rehiring and retraining are high, employers want to assess your suitability to the organisation’s mission and confirm that you are applying for the right reasons.
+Unless you have never worked previously, this is a question that will come up time and again in job interviews.
+When the costs of rehiring and retraining are high, potential employers want to assess your suitability to the organisation’s mission and confirm that you are applying for the right reasons.

-Instead of letting the question stymie you, learning how to frame your answer can position you in a new light and possibly boost your chances of getting hired.
+Instead of letting the question stymie you, learning how to frame your answer and perhaps putting a positive spin on it can position you in a new light and possibly boost your chances of getting hired.

-- You want to advance your career, with either more responsibilities or promotion.
+- You want to advance your career for professional growth or development, with either more responsibilities or promotion.

-Beware of portraying your previous or current job as a ‘dead-end’.
-Shift the focus instead onto the role you are applying for and present new challenges as opportunities for your abilities.
+Beware of portraying your previous or current role as a ‘dead-end’.
+Shift the focus instead onto the role you are applying for, how you’re seeking opportunities for career growth, and present new challenges as opportunities for your abilities.

 - You wanted a change in your career.

-Be careful to not present yourself as someone who switches between jobs on a whim.
-Factor in your skills and experience that would make you the best candidate for the position.
+Be careful not to present yourself as someone who switches between jobs on a whim.
+Factor in your skills and experience that would make you the best candidate for the position you’re applying for.
 Include how you have taken the steps necessary to prepare yourself for the role you want.

 - You are looking for more flexibility and a greater work-life balance.

-Feelings of burnout and fatigue due to inflexibility or overwork can quickly turn into disengagement at work.
-Explain how your experience with flexibility has helped you improve the productivity and the quality of your work in the past.
-You can talk about how you value the organisation’s approach to work-life balance and its alignment to your personal values.
+Feelings of burnout and fatigue due to company culture, inflexibility or overwork can quickly turn into disengagement at work.
+Explain how your experience with flexibility has helped you improve the productivity and quality of your work in the past.
+You can talk about how you value the organisation’s approach to work-life balance and its alignment with your personal values.

 - You were fired or let go.

-Refrain from bad-mouthing your previous employer, being emotional or playing the blame game.
+Even though this is a difficult situation, refrain from bad-mouthing your previous employer, being emotional or playing the blame game.
 Keep your answers honest, but short.
 Avoid divulging in narratives or details that can only invite more questions.
-Use this opportunity to show how you have learned from your past and can apply them successfully in your new role.
+Use this opportunity to show how you have learned from your past, can apply them successfully in your new role and have a career development plan in place.

 What not to say when asked about reasons for leaving a job

-Though you can frame your reasons for leaving in a positive way, it is important to be honest.
-It is reasonable to have less than perfect reasons for leaving a job, but show discretion in reasons you do divulge.
-Avoid the following statements in your interviews:
+The main thing to remember is to be honest yet discreet.
+It is reasonable to have less than-perfect reasons for leaving a job, but show discretion in the reasons you do divulge.
+While you don’t have to always give a positive reason, avoid the following statements in your interviews:

 - I was asked to leave on my own.